Mindfulness training for nursing students at Holmesglen TAFE

 Ms Casselson said the Mindfulness Based Wellbeing Program would help participants develop skills to thrive in their careers and personal lives, including better focus in the classroom, a reduction in stress, improved resilience and better regulation of emotions.

-In addition to introducing the program, Holmesglen Institute will be conducting research to assess the impact of the mindfulness-based wellbeing program on the students and evaluating the most effective method to embed this material into the course.
+In addition to introducing the program, Holmesglen Institute will be conducting research to assess the impact of the mindfulness-based wellbeing program on the students and evaluating the most effective method to embed this material into the nursing course

 To find out more about our training, visit our nursing courses page.